apiel/zicBox/NOTE.md

 ## Pixel TODO

-- TODO Encoder group: OnEncoder event should take group as param, so if we put an external encoder Interface, we can overwrite the current group?
-Should it really do this?
-Maybe it should be the view manager... maybe not :p might still be a good idea to pass it and use this to make the comparison.

-- TODO DrumSample track: is a very basic track that can play 1 shot sample (8, 12, 16?), first page select the sample (volume and mute?), second page grid sequencer with velocity, step probability (volume and mute?), third page global track effect, filter...

 - TODO Scrolling: use view and set a scrolling position is the view shared with all components... might introduce an onScroll event.
+    - There should be CONTAINER within the view, also a view should be a container
+    - Should group be assigned to a view instead to be global?
+    - Should we pass the view to each components?

 - TODO Volume/Gain, could we have a value over 100% like 150%??

+- TODO DrumSample track: is a very basic track that can play 1 shot sample (8, 12, 16?), first page select the sample (volume and mute?), second page grid sequencer with velocity, step probability (volume and mute?), third page global track effect, filter...

 - NOTE wavetable could morph by rotating the cursor